[ Printer Friendly Version ] [ Report Abuse ]

 "She was lovely," Lorcan said after a few moments.
 "But not my type."

-Teddy sighed dramatically, "the curse of being bisexual."
+Teddy sighed dramatically, "The curse of being, what... pansexual?"

 "You'd think we'd have more options," Lorcan played along.
-They laughed at the jokes, then Lorcan cleared his throat.
+They laughed at the jokes, knowing it was only in jest, and then Lorcan cleared his throat.
 "Ted, do you think there's only one person for someone?"

 "No," Lorcan lied.
 "There's no one.
 I've just had such bad luck with people that I can't help but wonder if I just haven't found the right person yet and then I wonder why."